Terms of Business

 If you wish to cancel your policy in circumstances other than as described in the section headed Right of Cancellation, you may be entitled to a refund of part of your premium but this depends on the wording of your policy and may not apply to some or all sections.
 It is also subject to no claims having occurred during the time you have been on cover.
 If a refund is allowed, it may not be proportionate to the remaining period of cover and you should note that insurers do not normally allow refunds in cases where a minimum and deposit premium has been charged.
 Also please note that cancellation may not be possible until your certificate of insurance has been returned to your insurers and cancellation of direct debit payments may still leave a balance of premium owing to be requested by the insurers.

-We normally accept payment by guaranteed cheque or debit or credit card or the bankers automated clearing system (BACS).
+We normally accept payment by cheque; debit or credit card or via the BACS system.
 We require full payment of the premium prior to cover being effected.
-You may be able to spread your payments through a credit scheme and we will give you full information about your payment options and details of the interest payable at the time we provide you with a quotation.
+You may be able to spread your payments through a credit scheme; we will give you full information about your payment options and details of the interest payable at the time we provide you with a quotation.
+Please ensure that you can afford any repayments as failure to do so could lead to your policy being cancelled and you incurring a personal debt for any premium arrears.

 How we will handle your money